Common Artist Misconceptions and Realities

 * Misconception: "If I price my art too low, people won't take me seriously as an artist."

 Reality: Nothing could be further from the truth.
 People take you seriously as an artist if you make good art, no matter how high or low you price it.
 In fact, good art that's reasonably priced tends to sell faster than good art that's priced at or above reasonable gallery retail.
-Savvy collectors are constantly on the lookout for good deals, and one thing you will NEVER hear a collector say is that they refused to buy a quality piece of art because it was priced too low.
+Savvy collectors are constantly on the lookout for good deals, and one thing you will NEVER hear an experienced collector say is that they refused to buy a quality piece of art because it was priced too low.

 * Misconception: "People won't think my art is any good if I price it too low."